-the significant role of sibling interaction as one of the most interactions involving a child with ASD was chosen as a prototype (Abramovitch enhancing contexts for acquiring communicative and social et al., 1986; Knott, Lewis, & Williams, 1995).
-In light of literature on interactions of skills (Brody, 2004; Dunn, 1992).
-Considering the fact that children with ASD and their TD peers (Bauminger-Zvieli, 2013; Hauck et al., 1995), and communicative-social impairments are fundamental in ASD, the due to the specific needs of our inter-subject design, small changes were
+Literature was reviewed in order to find coding systems used to collect data in sibling interaction studies.
+A coding system that was used to collect the significant role of sibling interaction as one of the most interactions involving a child with ASD was chosen as a prototype (Abramovitch skills (Brody, 2004; Dunn, 1992).
+Considering the fact that children with ASD and their TD peers (Bauminger-Zvieli, 2013; Hauck et al., 1995), and communicative-social impairments are fundamental in ASD, the due to the specific needs of our inter-subject design, small changes were In order to evaluate the appearance of the parameters in interactions